thiago1623/banck_transactions_api/README.md

 # Challenge Stack
 This application is a sample REST API for the challenge of handling transactions using a.csv file.
+This REST API send the summary information about all transactions of this file, and save this file in bucket s3 of aws

 # Methodologies that were used